CTO at the Innovation Hub for Daimler Fleetboard.

 - New interface paradigms like conversational and voice interfaces.

-On the development side my main interest areas are:
+On the development side my main interests currently lie with:

 - Serverless (and more traditional Dockerised) microservices in Azure and AWS with .NET Core, Node.js, Serverless.js, Python, Go, Scala.
 Love Kubernetes.